phronesys/hou-movies/README.md

 - Multiple ways of rendering data on React
 - I built my own React components to learn more while doing this project
 - I learned about the Context, Hooks and React lifecycle

-This project should have been submitted days ago, I didn't do it because I was focused on my current job and also because I got confused with the conflicting instructions.